Dmnk28/blog/README.md

 From there on it's my own design, thinking and style of implementation.

 ## ToDos
-- Long Cards for BlogList (Horizontal Carrousel??!)
+- Long Cards for BlogList (Horizontal Carrousel ??!)
-- normal Cards for normal Blogpost-Overviews mybe combining it with masonry
-- Blogpost-Page
 - Some Kind of Carrousel/Slider for recent Blogposts
 - Images
-- Responsive Menu
-- Better coloring in Theme and Palette!

 ## What I learned
 ### in general: